zazzlife/api-docs/endpoints/register.md

 ###Error Response###
 * `invalid_client`: the Authorization header is not set or is wrong.
 * `invalid_request`: there was an error in the request, either one of the required properties are missing or they are not in a valid format. (you will receive a description which property was not in a valid format)

+Also you can check if a username is available using this link: `/account/isavailable?username={username}`